s/y Nine of Cups

 based his book,

-South Pacific, on this area.
+South Pacific, on this

-The imaginary Bali Hai is supposedly the
+area.
+The imaginary Bali Hai is supposedly

-the island of Espiritu Santo.
+from the island of Espiritu Santo.

 Dugouts line the beach of Lembinwen

 Village.
-The villagers work harder here than
+The villagers work harder here

-anywhere else we've seen, paddling daily to
+than anywhere else we've seen, paddling

-tend their gardens inside the huge Tsiri
+daily to tend their gardens inside the huge

-Lagoon, the entrance of which is just
+Tsiri Lagoon, the entrance of which is

-beyond the beach above.
+just beyond the beach above.

-Kids are shy, but curious and usually ferret
+Kids are shy, but curious and usually

+with us.
 This time it was banana muffins.

 Though she was quite interested in

-watching David repair a generator, she
+watching David repair a generator,

-just couldn't keep her eyes open for the
+she just couldn't keep her eyes open

-whole procedure.
+for the whole procedure.

 These pictures do no justice to Dixon Reefs at all.
-Since we don't own an underwater
+Since we don't own an

-camera (yet!), these were taken from the dinghy looking at the reef below.
-What you can't
+underwater camera (yet!), these were taken from the dinghy looking at the reef

-see is the glorious, healthy coral in different types, shapes and sizes and every color of the
+below.
+What you can't see is the glorious, healthy coral in different types, shapes

-rainbow.
-The fish were wonderful.
-Big fish, little fish, blue fish, red fish... even sharks.
+fish, blue fish, red fish... even sharks.

 The village is neat, tidy and growing.